mohanaguna/Centralised-Digital-Platform-for-Comprehensive-Student-Activity-Record-in-HEIs/README.md

 The page layouts were designed to provide a simple and user-friendly interface for managing student activity records.
 The layouts include Login, Registration, Dashboard, Activity Management, and Report pages.

+## **UI Screens**

+The UI screens were designed to provide a simple and interactive interface for users.
+The screens include Login, Registration, Dashboard, Activity Management, and Report pages for efficient record management.